Cannabinoid receptor 1: Hippocampal formation

 CB1 mRNA transcripts are abundant in GABAergic interneurons of the hippocampus, indirectly reflecting the expression of these receptors and elucidating the established effect of cannabinoids on memory.
 These receptors are densely located in cornu ammonis pyramidal cells, which are known to release glutamate.
 Cannabinoids suppress the induction of LTP and LTD in the hippocampus by inhibiting these glutamatergic neurons.
-By reducing the concentration of glutamate released below the threshold necessary to depolarize the postsynaptic receptor NMDA, a receptor known to be directly related to the induction of LTP and LTD, cannabinoids are a crucial factor in the selectivity of memory.
+By reducing the concentration of glutamate released below the threshold necessary to depolarize the postsynaptic NMDA receptor, a receptor known to be directly related to the induction of LTP and LTD, cannabinoids are a crucial factor in the selectivity of memory.

 These receptors are highly expressed by GABAergic interneurons as well as glutamatergic principal neurons.
 However, a higher density is found within GABAergic cells.
 This means that, although synaptic strength/frequency, and thus potential to induce LTP, is lowered, net hippocampal activity is raised.
 In addition, CB1 receptors in the hippocampus indirectly inhibit the release of acetylcholine.
 This serves as the modulatory axis opposing GABA, decreasing neurotransmitter release.
 Cannabinoids also likely play an important role in the development of memory through their neonatal promotion of myelin formation, and thus the individual segregation of axons.